Unsaturated zone travel time, Central Valley, California

 Dsim_meas (Xmeas, Ymeas) = F(Xmeas, Ymeas, Xsim, Ysim, Dsim)

-We assume that the high density of grid cells / finite elements yields a negligible error for Dsim_meas. - Obtain an "interpolated water table depth based on simulated well measurements", Dsim_interp: Using only the simulated data, Dsim_meas, at the measured well locations, we perform an interpolation of those simulated well measurements, which yields a continuous, interpolated map of an estimated depth to the (simulated) water table across the entire Central Valley.
+2. Interpolation of Simulated Well Values (Dsim_interp): Using only the simulated data, Dsim_meas, at the measured well locations, we perform an interpolation of those simulated well measurements, which yields a continuous, interpolated map of an estimated depth to the (simulated) water table across the entire Central Valley.
 This interpolated map of the simulated water table depth is different from the simulated map of water table depth, except at the simulated well measurement locations, which are also the locations of real well measurements.
 The interpolated water table depth across the finite difference cells/finite elements of the simulation grid, based on simulated well measurements is

 Derror(Xsim, Ysim) = Dsim - Dsim_interp